HossamKamal-1/Filmpire/README.md

 `VITE_TMDB_KEY = YOUR_API_KEY`

-Get your API key from TMDP: https://developer.themoviedb.org/reference/intro/getting-started
+Get your API key from TMDB: https://developer.themoviedb.org/reference/intro/getting-started

 ## Prerequisites
 This project uses Yarn as a package manager